-Rio Dell's Water Bills charge the water usage by the number of "UNITS"- to convert this to gallons, 1 unit = 748 gallons.
+Rio Dell's Water Bills charge water usage by the number of "UNITS"- 1 unit = 748 gallons.

 Additional General Information on Drinking Water

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the U.S. EPA's Safe Drinking Water Hotline (1-800-426-4791).